chicio/chicio.github.io/_posts/2018-05-08-id3tageditor-swift-read-write-id3-tag-mp3.md

 ```

 How are the frames data created?
 The answer is inside the `ID3FrameCreatorsChain` and the
 `ID3FrameCreatorsChainFactory` classes.
-The factory class creates a **Chain of responsibility**, where each subclass of
+The factory class creates a [**Chain of responsibility**](https://en.wikipedia.org/wiki/Chain-of-responsibility_pattern), where each
- the `ID3FrameCreatorsChain` class is a specialization with the responsibility to write a specific frame type.
+subclass of the `ID3FrameCreatorsChain` class is a specialization with the responsibility to write a specific frame type.
 At the
   end of the chain an `[Uint8]` array is returned.
-This is basically an array of bytes, that is then converted into a data
+This is basically an array of bytes, that is then converted into a
-   object at the end of the `create(id3Tag: ID3Tag) throws -> Data` of the `ID3TagCreator` class (where also the tag
+   `Data` object at the end of the `create(id3Tag: ID3Tag) throws -> Data` of the `ID3TagCreator` class (where also the tag
    header is added as we saw before).
 Below you can find the chain creation contained in the
    `ID3FrameCreatorsChainFactory` class (again, we will see the details of the various classes contained in the chain
     in other future posts :stuck_out_tongue_winking_eye: This framework contains too much cool swift stuff :flushed:)
     .
-One important thing to note: `ID3AttachedPicturesFramesCreator` class is able to create attached picture frames
+One important thing to note: the `ID3AttachedPicturesFramesCreator` class is able to create attached picture
-    that sets the type of the cover to one from the list defined in the ID3 standard.
+    frames that sets the type of the cover to one from the list defined in the ID3 standard.
 In this way I can use my
     [ID3TagEditor framework to tag the mp3 with the correct data that I need to display the mp3 files cover on the
     media nav system of my clio](/blog/2018/05/25/born-id3tageditor-mp3id3tagger.html "born mo3id3tagger
     id3tageditor")!!! :relieved: